EQXai/OrpheusX/README.md

 token limit.
 Use `--segment` along with `--segment-by tokens` (default) or `--segment-by sentence` to control how text is chunked.
 Sentence segmentation usually produces smoother audio because pauses occur at natural boundaries.
+When splitting by sentences, commas are also considered separators.
+The algorithm ignores consecutive commas and merges pieces shorter than three words with their neighbors so lists or short phrases aren't broken awkwardly.
+Enable sentence segmentation for long prompts with natural pause points.